-Persons authorized in the area include workers for the various forest land and logging operations in the basin, the Bonneville Power Administration, the US Geological Survey, the US Forest

-Service, Burlington Northern Santa Fe Railroad, State and Federal fish and wildlife agencies, the US Army Corps of Engineers, Puget Sound Energy, and other landowners.
+Persons authorized in the area include workers for the various forest land and logging operations in the basin, the Bonneville Power Administration, the US Geological Survey, the US Forest Service, Burlington Northern Santa Fe Railroad, State and Federal fish and wildlife agencies, the US Army Corps of Engineers, Puget Sound Energy, and other landowners.
 Hunters are also authorized during the annual special permit hunts.
 Activities of all persons while in the watershed are carefully controlled to preclude contamination.
-Portable toilets are provided and maintained by Tacoma Water for use throughout the watershed at convenient locations.
-Locations of permanent portable toilet installations are shown on the Green River Watershed map.
+Portable toilets are provided and maintained by Tacoma Water at convenient locations within the watershed.
 Failure to use them as required may result in termination of access privileges.

-Tacoma Water employees are on duty everyday and closely monitor watershed access and enforcement of these requirements.
+Tacoma Water employees are on duty every day and closely monitor watershed access and enforcement of these requirements.
 State trespass laws are used to control access.